The Fairtravel4u Guide to the Galapagos Islands

 For pictures of the Galapagos click here

-Below follows a list with some of the individual islands with their characteristics and landing sites:
+Below follows a list with some of the individual islands with their characteristics and landing sites and here you find Galapagos tour options.

 Santa Cruz Island